grew-nlp/grew_doc/content/grewpy/graph.md

      ('3', Fs_edge({'1': 'aux', '2': 'pass'})),
      ('2', Fs_edge({'1': 'nsubj', '2': 'pass'}))]

-Note that a node without successors is not defined the `sucs` dictionary.
+Note that a node with no successor is not defined in the `sucs` dictionary.

 ```python_alt
 "3" in g2.sucs